-Family values involve all of the ideas of how you want to live your family life, and they are often passed down from previous generations.
-They can help define behavior in various situations, help youth make good choices, and solidfy the bond that your family has.
+Family values involve all the ideas of how you want to live your family life, and they are often passed down from previous generations.
+They can help define behavior in various situations, help youth make good choices, and solidify the bond that your family has.
 If your family doesn't already have these values in place, know that it is never too late to make a list.

 Types of Values

 Although every family's list of values will be different, there are different categories of values that tend to be similar.

 Social values consist of things like peace, justice, freedom, equality, and bettering our community.
 Examples of social values include:

 - Not hurting others and also standing up for those who can't stand up for themselves

 - Being respectful and courteous in your interactions

 - Volunteering time and skills in the community